-- to document, evaluate and improve performance - to support any wage/salary adjustments that may be recommended - to provide the vehicle for employees, the Board of Trustees and the Director to set performance standards and goals - to give employees an opportunity to discuss job aspirations, concerns and interests with the Trustees or Director
+- to document, evaluate and improve performance - to support any wage/salary adjustments that may be recommended - to provide the vehicle for employees, the Board of Trustees and the Director to set performance standards and goals - to give employees an opportunity to discuss job aspirations, concerns and interests with the Trustees or Director a.
+A quorum of the Trustees will meet once a year in a non-public meeting for a formal discussion about the Director's performance.
+The performance will be reviewed in terms of the particulars set forth in the job description, those laid out in the policy pertaining to Conduct of the Staff, goals set during the previous year's evaluation and the previous year's quarterly review.

-4.2 Performance Review of the Director
+4.2 Semi-Annual Review of the Director